-But alongside our continued efforts around security, the threat landscape evolves daily and there will always be new types of threats against which need to safeguard.
-Both SWIFT and its customers must remain constantly vigilant and proactive to counter the threats to our common security.
+But, alongside our continued efforts around security, the threat landscape evolves daily and there will always be new types of threats against which the community needs to safeguard.
+Both Swift and its customers must remain constantly vigilant and proactive to counter the threats to our common security.

 Have you discovered a vulnerability in our systems?
 Please help by reporting it to us so that we can improve the security of our systems together.

-We will only use your personal information in accordance with SWIFT Privacy Statement.
+We will only use your personal information in accordance with the Swift Privacy Statement.

 You can report your findings by sending an e-mail to email@example.com